elpekenin/qmk_userspace/docs/modules/micropython.rst

 .. include:: _hint.rst

 .. warning::
-    This is currently broken and WIP, dont use it because it will crash your board.
+    This is WIP, might crash your board or something.

 micropython
 ###########